-whether to use the extended SQL naming capability.
+(collection) in which to place the SQL objects needed to implement the extended SQL naming capability.
 You can specify either DDS names (the shipped default) or the names of CA 2E objects in the model (extend SQL naming).

-YSQLLEN The SQL Naming Length (YSQLLEN) model value is a

-numeric value that controls the length of the extended SQL name.
+YSQLVNM The SQL Naming (YSQLVNM) model value specifies whether to use that controls the length of the extended SQL name.
 Its maximum value is 25.
 This model value is used only when YSQLVNM is SQL.